btcnhung1299/study-notes/Reinforcement Learning/Model-Free/Off-Policy Learning.md

 ### Description

-Off-policy refers to the situation when the [[policy]] we are following is different than the one we are learning from.
+Off-policy refers to the situation when the [[Policy]] we are following is different than the one we are learning from.

 Formally, the policy in our dataset (that generates behavior) is called *behavior policy*, denoted as $\mu(a \mid s)$, whereas the policy we are following is $\pi(a \mid s)$.
 Assume $\mu \neq \pi$.